Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Conclusions

-The SH mass correlates tightly with both the BCG and intracluster light (ICL) masses.
-While both relations are basically linear, the SH--ICL relation exhibits significantly smaller scatter, consistent with the direct origin of SHs from ICL stars.
+\paragraph{1.
+Scaling with halo structure.} The SH mass correlates tightly with both the BCG and intracluster light (ICL) masses.
+While both relations are basically linear, the SH--ICL relation exhibits significantly smaller scatter, as expected from the adopted SH definition, consistent with the direct origin of SHs from ICL stars.
 Halo concentration emerges as a fundamental driver: less concentrated (typically more massive) halos host more extended transition radii and correspondingly larger SHs.
-In addition, SHs are more massive in systems with higher ICL formation efficiency, showing that both structural and baryonic processes shape the SH--ICL connection. \item Transition radii.
+In addition, SHs are more massive in systems with higher ICL formation efficiency, showing that both structural and baryonic processes shape the SH--ICL connection.
+We note that the residual scatter in these relations reflects variations in halo concentration, ICL assembly histories, and physically motivated stability criteria applied in the model.

-The distribution of $R_{\rm trans}$ peaks around 30--40 kpc nearly independently of redshift, with $\sim 90\%$ of systems below 100 kpc.
-However, massive halos can reach $R_{\rm trans} \sim 400$ kpc at $z=0$.
-The weak redshift evolution suggests that SH sizes are largely set by halo concentration rather than epoch, and our results agree well with recent simulation-based determinations \citep[e.g.][]{proctor2024}. \item Colors.
+\paragraph{2.
+Transition radii.} The distribution of $R_{\rm trans}$ predicted by the model peaks around 30--40~kpc nearly independently of redshift, with $\sim$90\% of systems below 100~kpc.
+However, massive halos can reach $R_{\rm trans}\sim 400$~kpc at $z=0$.
+The weak redshift evolution suggests that SH sizes are largely set by halo concentration rather than epoch, in agreement with recent simulation-based determinations (e.g.\citealt{proctor2024}).
+At the same time, the observational $R_{\rm trans}$ distribution inferred from VEGAS is more narrowly peaked at smaller radii, indicating an offset with respect to the model predictions.
+This difference reflects the distinct definitions adopted in observations and in the semi-analytic model, as well as sample-selection effects.
+The comparison should therefore be interpreted in a statistical and qualitative sense, rather than as a direct one-to-one correspondence between individual systems.

-All three components---BCGs, SHs, and ICL---progressively redden with cosmic time.
-By $z=0$, their color distributions largely overlap, with only a mild offset leaving BCGs redder on average.
-SHs and ICL are virtually indistinguishable in broad-band colors at all epochs, implying that colors alone are not sufficient to separate these two components observationally.
-This degeneracy reinforces the idea of a common physical origin and is consistent with the large scatter of observed color gradients in nearby halos. \item Metallicities.
+\paragraph{3.
+Colors.} All three components---BCGs, SHs, and ICL---progressively redden with cosmic time.
+By $z=0$, their colour distributions largely overlap, with only a mild offset leaving BCGs redder on average.
+SHs and ICL are virtually indistinguishable in broad-band colours at all epochs, implying that colours alone are not sufficient to separate these two components observationally.
+This degeneracy reinforces the idea of a common physical origin and is consistent with the large scatter of observed colour gradients in nearby halos.
+In the model, colours are derived self-consistently from the star-formation histories of the different stellar components, rather than treated as free parameters.